 Click on the questions below to reveal each respective answer.

-Rituals around saying goodbye to the deceased and their transition to a new phase is as old as humankind itself, and speak to the testament of their importance.
+Rituals around saying goodbye to the deceased and their transition to a new phase are as old as humankind itself, and speak to the testament of their importance.
 Funerals and memorial services are a critical part of healing from grief.
-Gathering with family, friends and community in shared loss meets many needs.
+Gathering with family, friends, and community in shared loss meets many needs.
 Funerals help us accept the finality of death.
 They allow the bereaved to share their thoughts and feelings about death, as well as shared memories, surrounded by the comfort and support of others.
 And they allow the living to show their respect for the dead and help survivors begin the grieving process.
 Ultimately, coming together to recognize a death reminds us that life is precious.

-Funeral Directors play many roles throughout the care of a family and their loved one
+Funeral Directors play many roles throughout the care of a family and their loved one:

 In addition to shock and grief, losing a loved one can feel overwhelming.
 There are several things that must be done immediately following a death: